UP2015706/Challenge/README.md

 You are free to use the internet but must solve this task yourself.

-Keep track of the thought process and resources you used to complete this task, as you will be asked to explain your thought process in your interview.
+During your interview you will be asked to present (in any way you like) your thought process on how you when about completing this task.

 ## How to use

-Install Git and NodeJS on your system
+Install Git and NodeJS on your system.

-Create a private repo in your github account (do not fork via github!)
+Create a repo in your github account (do not fork via github!).

 Then clone the contents of this repo into it:
 ```sh